MrJambix/EthyTool/README.md

 # EthyTool

+Hit that Start Button if you enjoy this!
+Hit Pull Request to merge your scripts/updates!

 A modding and scripting toolkit for Ethyrial: Echoes of Yore.
 Read game data, interact with entities, build overlays, track stats, create custom tools — all through a simple Python API.

 ## Requirements